alphagov/government-service-design-manual/service-manual/phases/live.md

 css: /gsdm/css/phases.css
 ---

+You've been building a service to meet [users needs](/service-manual/users/user-needs.html), and after your [public beta](/service-manual/phases/beta.html) you have a tested solution that is ready to release.

+## What does going 'live' mean?

-The objective of this phase is to provide a fully resilient service to all end users.
-The service should now meet all security and performance standards.
+In order to provide a fully resilient service to all end users the service should now meet all [security](/service-manual/making-software/information-security.html) and [performance](/service-manual/measurement) standards.
+You have [configured your analytics](/service-manual/making-software/analytics-tools.html) to accurately montior the [KPIs](/service-manual/measurement) identified in the building of your service, and you have planned the transition or integration of any existing services.

+You have liased with the team governing the [Digital by Default Service Standard](/service-manual/digital-by-default) to ensure that you have met the requirements of new and redesigned services.

+And, most importanly, you have met [the user needs](/service-manual/users/user-needs.html) identified in the [discovery](/service-manual/phases/discovery.html), [alpha](/service-manual/phases/alpha.html) and [beta](/service-manual/phases/beta.html) phases.

+## What next?

-This is not the end of the process though.
-The service should now be improved continuously, based on user feedback, analytics and further research.
+This is not the end of the process.
+The service should now be improved continuously, based on [user feedback](/service-manual/operations/helpdesk.html), [analytics](/service-manual/operations/monitoring.html) and further research.

-## What is the objective of an ?

-* Operational support - technical and customer-support ** Includes pro-active monitoring for how the service could be better (see analytics below)
-** Includes monitoring of system performance to optimise the code ** Includes pro-active monitoring of security alerts, etc to make sure software gets patched
-* Using analytics and constantly iterating
+[Operational support](/service-manual/operations) - both technical and customer-focused - is in place, and you have implemented pro-active monitoring methods.
+These will help you to:

+* monitor system performance
+* optimise the code
+* ensure the service remains secure

-* Repeating the whole process for smaller pieces - find something that needs improvement, do some discovery, iterate, release. that should be a constant rhythm and done rapidly.
+You will repeat the whole process (discovery, alpha, beta and live) for smaller pieces of work as the service continues running.
+Find something that needs improvement, research solutions, iterate, release.
+That should be a constant rhythm for the [operating team](/service-manual/the-team), and done rapidly.

-## What should be in my ?

-## How long does it take?

 ## Who do I need?

-The team may need to be reconfigured to reflect the operational requirements of the service.
+You will have identified the roles required to run your service, including the [service manager](/service-manual/the-team/service-manager.html) and [user support](/service-manual/operations/managing-user-support.html) teams, while building the service.
+As different areas of your service are iterated and improved the team size will expand and contract, accomodating specialists as appropriate.

 ## What are the outputs?